abeeto/curriculum/javascript/javascript_in_the_real_world/dynamic_user_interface_interactions.md

 ### Introduction

 JavaScript is a very powerful language.
-It is capable of creating complex web applications that work *everywhere*.
+It is capable of creating complex web applications that work _everywhere_.
 But it is just as often used on a smaller scale.
 JavaScript is the glue that holds even less flashy websites together- it makes drop-downs drop down and image sliders slide.

-Fortunately, at this point, you already have all the tools you need to make these items without resorting to using a bloated framework like Bootstrap.
-(Nothing against Bootstrap... you just do *not* need it!
+Fortunately, believe it or not, you already have all the tools you need to make these items without resorting to using a bloated framework like Bootstrap.
+(Nothing against Bootstrap... you just do _not_ need it!
 Good for you!)

 We aren't presenting any new content in this lesson - just giving you the chance to practice some of the techniques that you're going to be using on a daily basis as a JavaScript programmer.